Barrowight/Channel7-Transcode/README.txt

     specify the subtitle stream number.
   hardass:      Overlay source SSA subtitles into video stream.
 Optionally
     specify the subtitle stream number.
-  sub:          Specify the ssa or srt subtitle stream to encode to kate and
+  sub:          Specify the SSA or SRT subtitle stream to encode to kate and
     include with dualaudio (default: 0).
+  softdvdsub:   Transcode source dvdsub into kate.
+(Note: This currently
+    requires a custom build of gstreamer 1.4.5 with patches from their bug tracker [1].
+  softass:      Use gstreamer to encode SSA directly to kate subtitles.
+[1]
   externalsrt:  Use separate SRT files from source.
 Subtitle files must have the
     same name as video source file except for file extension.
-  dvdsub:       Transcode source dvdsub into kate.
-(Note: This currently
-    requires a custom build of gstreamer 1.4.5 with patches from their bug tracker [1].
   outdir:       Set output directory.

 [1] https://bugzilla.gnome.org/show_bug.cgi?id=740565